silicon-heaven/shv-doc/src/rpcmessage.md

 9                | ShvPath             | Path on which method will be called.
 10               | Method              | Name of called RPC method
 11               | CallerIds           | Internal attribute filled by broker to distinguish request from different clients with the same request ID.
-13               | RevCallerIds        | Internal attribude filled by broker to enable support for multi-part messages and tunelling.
+13               | RevCallerIds        | Internal attribute filled by broker to enable support for multi-part messages and tunneling.
-14               | AccessGrant         | Acess granted by broker to called `shvPath` and `method` to current user.
+14               | AccessGrant         | Access granted by broker to called `shvPath` and `method` to current user.
-16               | UserId              | ID of usser calling RPC method filled in by broker.
+16               | UserId              | ID of user calling RPC method filled in by broker.

 Second part of RPC message is `IMap` with following possible keys.